 “When these children thrive and are challenged, these characteristics become a fantastic resource in the class – these pupils are fun and inventive, they can improve the performance of the class as a whole and they often help hold the class together.
-However, if their special needs aren’t supported, these children may feel lonely, bear a grudge, have a tendency to be fussy and persist in discussions,” explains Rikke Christensen.
+However, if their special needs aren’t supported, these children may feel lonely, are self-critical, have a tendency to be fussy and persist in discussions,” explains Rikke Christensen.

 Supporting these children

-In addition to providing leadership consulting, teacher training and special programmes for talented and gifted children, Rikke Christensen advises schools on how the physical surroundings can support the special needs of these children.
+In addition to providing leadership consulting, competence boost of teachers, and the special programme ‘High Performance’ for talented and gifted children, Rikke Christensen advises schools on how the physical surroundings can support the special needs of these children.

 “These children are more receptive to sensory stimuli than others and can have difficulty processing them in ordinary surroundings.
 It is therefore important to organise the surroundings in a way that allows the children to step away without seeming strange or actually withdrawing from the social community entirely.
 I’ve experienced children who would lie down under the table to be left alone, and this is conspicuous in an ordinary class,” says Rikke Christensen.